Your true Icelandic winter adventure awaits you. Book your tour here!

 or similar

-Today we are on our way to the north of the country.
-From Egilsstaðir, we drive to Stuðlagil Canyon, one of the world’s most enchanting basalt rock formations and head over the wilderness around Möðrudalur, the highest farm in Iceland for generations and now the highest inhabited place and restaurant, at 469 m.
-We will stop at Dettifoss, Europe's most powerful waterfall.
-The voluminous flow is genuinely impressive!
+Today, we are on our way to the north of the country.
+From Egilsstaðir, we drive to Stuðlagil Canyon, one of the world’s most enchanting basalt rock formations, and head over the wilderness.*

 The vast and dreamy crescent-shaped waterfall - Goðafoss, is the last stop of the day before we journey to Eyjafjörður, an outstandingly beautiful fjord with high mountains.

 Our accommodation for the night will be at a country hotel in Akureyri.
 You will also have a chance to explore the fishing town in the north.
-Your guide will help you find Northern Lights viewing areas near the hotel from November to March.
+From September to April, you can head out from your cozy guesthouse at night to see the Northern Lights.

 Day Highlights